steelpancake/controlloid-client/README.md

 [controlloid-server](https://github.com/experiment322/controlloid-server)

+## Building
+* use node version manager with node v16 to build

 ## Features
 * All the buttons of a PS2 controller (except L3 and R3)
 * Supports multiple clients (limited to 16 on Windows)